krateng/maloja/API.md

 * If the user ends the play after 1:22, no scrobble is submitted
 * If the user ends the play after 2:06, a scrobble with `"duration":126` is submitted
 * If the user jumps back several times and ends the play after 3:57, a scrobble with `"duration":237` is submitted
-* If the user jumps back several times and ends the play after 4:49, two scrobbles with `"duration":180` and `"duration":109` should be submitted
+* If the user jumps back several times and ends the play after 4:49, two scrobbles with `"duration":180` and `"duration":109` are submitted

   </td></tr>
 <table>